AI4WA/Docs2KG/README.md

         - How many relations are correctly extracted by each method?
         - Contribution and retention of each method in the final knowledge graph, including human annotation.

-Example of the interface, you only need to register and you can access it freely.
+Example of the interface, you only need to register, and you can access it freely.

 ![Interface](./docs/images/interface-example.png)
 ![Metrics](./docs/images/metric-example.png)